OMNIA, ESPOO ADULT EDUCATION CENTRE

 • The invoiced course or cancellation fee is at least €10.

-• When enrolling halfway through a course that lasts for a full school year or term, the student will receive a 50% discount on the course fee.
+• If a student enrols on a course that lasts for a term or academic year when the course is halfway through, the student will receive a 50% discount on the course fee.

-• Depending on the course, we may also charge material and language exam fees or other necessary additional fees.
+• Depending on the course, we may also invoice material fees or other additional fees.
 The fees are mentioned separately in the course description.

 • In family courses, the course fee includes one adult and one child.